 Launching project: Port of Vlissingen, The Netherlands.

-Our launching project in the Port of Vlissingen, the Netherlands, will mark the beginning of VoltH2’s plan to capitalise on its ability to move fast and efficiently within an embryonic but rapidly expanding industry that is predicted to grow exponentially over the next 10 years.
+Our launching project in the Port of Vlissingen, the Netherlands, will mark the beginning of VoltH2’s plan to capitalise on its ability to move fast and efficiently within an embryonic but rapidly expanding industry that is predicted to grow exponentially over the next 5 to 10 years.

 VoltH2’s Team has decades of experience in operating and financing energy-related projects around the globe.
 Our launching project in the Port of Vlissingen marks the start of an exciting journey in a fast-moving market that is predicted to grow exponentially over the next ten years.

 An initial 10-25MW green hydrogen production facility, using electrolyzers powered only by renewable energy sources.

 This facility will have dedicated storage and access to multimodal transport systems to support the distribution and transhipment of H2, and will include an onsite H2 fuelling station for the supply of green hydrogen directly to transportation employed at the Port and wider Region.

 The facility will be designed to be scalable in phases, up to a target of 100MW by2030.

 VoltH2 will identify and secure additional strategic sites within Europe, for the development of green hydrogen infrastructure.

 European Countries such as Germany, Switzerland, the UK and those within the Benelux are leading a global ambition to create an economically feasible green hydrogen economy in support of a progressive move away from a reliance on fossil fuels, contributing to a reduction in carbon emissions.

 VoltH2 will seek to form strategic partnerships that will support long-term power supply and H2 off-take commitments at each facility.